Thomcray/alx-low_level_programming/0x02-functions_nested_loops/README.md

   1. Print alphabets in lowercase
   2. Print 10 times the alphabet in lowercase followed by newline
   3. Check for lowercase character
   4. Check for alphabetic character
+  5. Prints the sign of a number